-Most of the fragile youth at Yemin Orde have had either very little or no previous dental care as their lives are marred by trauma and tragic circumstances, such as extreme poverty, abandonment, loss, abuse, and violence.
+Most of the fragile youth at Yemin Orde have had either very little or no previous dental care.
+Their lives are marred by trauma and tragic circumstances, such as extreme poverty, abandonment, loss, abuse, and violence.

-The donation upgrades the Village’s on-site dental health clinic.
-“Overall it’s a pleasure to attend to the children,” said an orthodontist who performs dental and orthodontia care for the youth at the Village.
+The donation upgraded the Youth Village’s on-site dental health clinic.
+“Overall, it’s a pleasure to attend to the children,” said an orthodontist at the Youth Village.
 “Now, the volume and the quality of work will excel.”

-Yemin Orde’s highly successful educational methodology, called the Village Way, places a high value on developing these youngsters’ sense of self-worth and their confidence among their peers.
+It places a high value on developing students’ sense of self-worth and their confidence among peers.

-Another moved to Israel from Azerbaijan when he was 14 years old.
+Another student moved to Israel from Azerbaijan when he was 14 years old.
 He is a good and serious student and helpful to the other children at the Village.
-Yet, he is self-conscious about the condition of his teeth after years of neglect when he lived in the former Soviet Union.
-Thanks to Yemin Orde’s upgraded dental clinic, his oral health is greatly improved as well as his overall demeanor, self-esteem, and confidence.
+Yet, he is self-conscious about the condition of his teeth.
+He neglected his oral hygiene for years while he lived in the former Soviet Union.
+With help from the dental team and upgraded clinic, his oral health greatly improved.
+So did his overall demeanor, self-esteem, and confidence.

-We also found the partnership between the U.S., U.K., and Japan-based team members of Henry Schein and Takara Belmont to be an important example to Yemin Orde’s children of how people from different cultures and different backgrounds join together to help others.
+Meanwhile, the partnership between the U.S., U.K., and Japan-based team members of Henry Schein and Takara Belmont has set an example for Yemin Orde’s children.
+It is important for them to see people from different cultures and backgrounds joining together to help others.

 “We are grateful to everyone involved in making this generous contribution to the health and well-being of the youth at Yemin Orde,” said the director of Yemin Orde Youth Village, Shmuli Bing.

-Today’s youth are first-generation Israelis — or the children of first-generation Israelis — who come from countries where anti-Semitism and violence against Jewish people is rising, educational opportunities are scarce, and poverty is overwhelming.
-These countries include Ethiopia, the former Soviet Union, France, Eastern Europe, and Brazil.
+They come from countries where anti-Semitism and violence against Jewish people is rising, educational opportunities are scarce, and poverty is overwhelming.
+Countries like Ethiopia, the former Soviet Union, France, Eastern Europe, and Brazil.

-You can visit www.yeminorde.org to learn more about the Village.
+Visit www.yeminorde.org to learn more about the Yemin Orde Youth Village.